 About these Recommendations

-GoPro hasn’t yet updated their recommendations for the HERO6 Black, so as I’ve done with previous models, I’ve been doing my own real-world testing with these cards in the new model.
-I’m lucky enough to have a lot of the best current microSD cards on hand, and I’ve been testing them in HERO6 Blacks at the highest video modes (with Protune on).
+I’m lucky enough to have a lot of the fastest current microSD cards on hand, and I’ve been testing them in HERO6 Blacks at the highest video modes (with Protune on).

 What Size, Format, and Rating of SD Card Works Best in the HERO6 Black?

 The GoPro HERO6 is fully compatible with both the microSDXC and microSDHC specifications (more on that below).
 This isn’t a performance rating.
-It refers to the formating system used on teh card. and I’ve been using 32GB, 64GB, 128GB, and 200GB cards in them.
-There are also some 256GB cards available now, but I haven’t yet tested any of those.
+It refers to the formatting system used on the card.

 You want either UHS-I or UHS-II host specifications.
 This is marked with either a small I or II on the card.
 The cameras seem to use the UHS-I host specification, so you won’t get added benefits if you put a UHS-II card in them (it will still work but will roll back to UHS-I).